Group files complaint with California bar association against John Eastman, lawyer who advised Trump on election challenges

 “The main thing here is that Pence should do this without asking for permission — either from a vote of the joint session [of Congress] or from the Court,” Eastman wrote in that memo.

-A subsequent, longer memo elaborated on some of the proposals and suggests Pence could delay counting of electoral ballots until after state legislatures conduct their own audits of election results.
+A subsequent, longer memo elaborated on some of the proposals and suggested Pence could delay counting of electoral ballots until after state legislatures conducted their own audits of election results.

-Eastman acknowledges that the scenario laid out in the later memo is “BOLD.”
-But he suggests that they are justified by the fact that “this Election was Stolen by a strategic Democrat [sic] plan to systematically flout existing election laws for partisan advantage,” and that “we’re no longer playing by Queensbury Rules, therefore.”
+Eastman acknowledged that the scenario laid out in the later memo is “BOLD.”
+But he said that they are justified because “this Election was Stolen by a strategic Democrat [sic] plan to systematically flout existing election laws for partisan advantage” and because “we’re no longer playing by [Queensberry] Rules, therefore.”

-Eastman said Monday that once his full memo is reviewed along with his discussions with Trump and Pence he thinks the criticism will wither.
-“I will be fully vindicated,” he said.